krishrp0001/esp32-wifi-hacking/README.md

 ✨Functions

-All type of wifi hack are available in this repo
+All type of wifi hack are available in this repo.

 wifi deauther
 wifi penetration